-Flow Embedded-MTA Power-On Initialization Flow Description Normal Flow Sequencing MUST proceed here if this step fails H-MTA-25 SNMPv2c Provisioning Status Inform (optional) If commanded by DHCP 122 sub-option 6, the MTA MUST send the PROV_SNMP_ENTITY (specified in DHCP option 122 sub-option 3) a SNMPv2c Provisioning Status INFORM containing a "provisioning complete" notification.
+H-MTA- 25 SNMPv2C Provisioning Status Inform (optional) If commanded by DHCP 122 sub-option 6, the MTA MUST send the PROV_SNMP_ENTITY (specified in DHCP option 122 sub-option 3) a SNMPv2C Provisioning Status INFORM containing a "provisioning complete" notification.
 The receipt of the inform is acknowledged.
-The inform MUST contain a 'pktcMtaDevProvisioningStatus' MIB object.
-NOTES: 1.
-At this stage, the MTA device provisioning data is sufficient to provide any minimal services as determined by the service provider (e.g. 611).
-2. Depending on the TLV 38 configuration there might be multiple SNMPv2c INFORM sent to the configured SNMP Management stations.
+The inform MUST contain a 'PktcMtaDevProvisioningStatus' object as defined in [2].
 H-MTA-25 is optional.
-It MAY occur after H- MTA-24 if SYSLOG is used, otherwise it MAY occur after H- MTA-23 completion Provisioning process stops; Manual interaction required.
-SNMP server MUST send response to SNMP- INFORM
+It MAY occur after H-MTA-24 if SYSLOG is used, otherwise it MAY occur after H-MTA-23 completion Provisioning process stops; Manual interaction required.
+SNMP server MUST send response to SNMP-INFORM NOTES: At this stage, the MTA device provisioning data is sufficient to provide any minimal services as determined by the service provider (e.g., 611).
+Depending on the TLV 38 configuration there might be multiple SNMPv2C INFORM sent to the configured SNMP Management stations. •